 1) Set a good example

-When your child is young, you are his biggest role model.
-You’ve probably heard your child copy the way you talk or the phrases you use most often.
+When your child is young, you are your child’s biggest role model.
+You’ve probably heard your toddler copy the way you talk or the phrases you use most often.
 He also might mimic the way you sit at the table or what you do with your hands.

-Be a good role model for your child and brush your teeth in front of him every day.
-It’s best to start this practice before giving your child the reigns as it teaches her that brushing teeth is part of a daily routine.
+Be a good role model for your child and brush your teeth in front of him every day2.
+The best way is to start this practice before giving your child the reigns as it teaches her that brushing teeth is part of a daily routine.
 It’s something that needs to be done every day.

 2) Get the whole family involved